dogweather/forkful/content/en/swift/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string involves converting textual date and time representations into a `Date` object.
-This process is essential in applications where dates are communicated as strings, such as in API responses or user inputs, allowing for easier date manipulation and formatting.

 ## How to:

 ### Using Foundation's `DateFormatter`
 Swift's standard library, Foundation, provides `DateFormatter` for converting strings to `Date` objects and vice versa.
 To parse a date from a string, you specify the date format that matches the string, then use the formatter to parse it.